-\\ To be recommended for certification, students must hold a Pennsylvania Instructional I or II (any area).

-\\ Graduate students not holding a PA certification will not be eligible for PA ESL Program Specialist certification.
-If they desire to enter the program to earn the degree only without certification, they will need to complete an additional 3 credits in ELL, unless waived by the Program Coordinator.
+- \\ To be recommended for certification, students must hold a Pennsylvania Instructional I or II (any area). - \\ Graduate students not holding a PA certification will not be eligible for PA ESL Program Specialist certification.
+If they desire to enter the program to earn the degree only without certification, they will need to sign a waiver indicating that they understand they are not eligible for PA ESL Program Specialist certification.